accateo/android_app_bluetooth/README.md

 # Android Bluetooth App
-Project of Android application with bluetooth communication
+Source code of a project for an Android application with bluetooth communication